EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 mysql -h <databse-private-ip> -u <db-username> -p tooling < tooling-db.sql
 ```

-- The website below was generated using the public ip address of all webservers created and I was able to login!
+- access website with the the  public ip address of all webservers and login

 *screenshot below*